With thanks and love to MrDrP and his family.

 This act produced no visible effect upon her fists or the walls.
 However, it did result in pain reverberating from her hands to her shoulders.
 Worst of all, the act gave her no release, none at all.

 The last thing she recalled before she found herself … here was being in Middleton Park the day of the Senior Prom.
 She was picking up trash as part of an activity for a volunteer group she had founded.
 She had been enjoying herself and the day.
-Not only was this because she genuinely liked helping others (be it individuals or communities), but also because the activity was such that she could let her mind wander.
+Not only was this because she genuinely liked helping others, but also because the activity was such that she could let her mind wander.
 That day, as it frequently had of late, her mind was orbiting around her boyfriend, Ron Stoppable.
 That night she and her best friend boy friend were going to the prom and, although he would deny that she needed to do any such thing, she was going to make up for all the unintentional pain she had caused him the previous year when she had initially taken that thing Eric to the Junior Prom instead of her best friend.

 The very last thing she could remember was hearing a rustling in the branches of the tree she was standing under.
 When she looked up, she had just enough time to catch sight of the unmistakable figure of Yori, masked and wearing her battle gi, looking down at her.
 Then Kim felt a sharp pain in her neck and then … nothing.